rokath/trice/docs/TriceUserManual.md

 trice l -p COM3 -binaryLogfile auto
 ```

-This creates a new binary logfile `2022-05-16_2216-40_trice.bin` with the actual timestamp on each **trice** start.
+This creates a new binary logfile `2022-05-16_2216-40_trice.bin` with the actual timestamp on each Trice start.

 ```bash
 trice l -p COM3 -binaryLogfile trice.bin
 ```

-This creates a new binary logfile `trice.bin` on first start and appends to it on each next **trice** start.
+This creates a new binary logfile `trice.bin` on first start and appends to it on each next Trice start.

-Binary logfiles store the **trice** messages as they come out of the target in binary form.
-They are much smaller than normal logfiles, but the **trice** tool with the *til.json* is needed for displaying them and the PC timestamps are the displaying time: `trice l -p FILEBUFFER -args trice.log`.
+Binary logfiles store the Trice messages as they come out of the target in binary form.
+They are much smaller than normal logfiles, but the Trice tool with the *til.json* is needed for displaying them and the PC timestamps are the displaying time: `trice l -p FILEBUFFER -args trice.log`.

 Binary logfiles are handy in the field for long data recordings.